rimiti/helm-kubernetes-registry/README.md

 ## Description

-This helm create registry secret for pulling Docker images.
+This helm create registry secret for pulling Docker images from external registry.

 ## Installation